opendocsg/slw-judgments-backfill/2013_SGHC_174/report.md

 _Criminal Law_ – _Offences_ – _Offences by or relating to a public servant_

 [LawNet Editorial Note: The appellant's appeal in Criminal Appeal No 7 of 2013 was dismissed and the Public Prosecutor's appeal in Criminal Appeal No 8 of 2013 was allowed by the Court of Appeal on 15 January 2014.
-See [2014] SGCA 17.]
+See <span class="citation">[2014] SGCA 17</span>.]

 13 September 2013